Plastic materials

 Mechanical properties of plastics

 In general, plastics are soft and have medium mechanical resistance.
 The toughness depends on the plastic.
-There are plastics that are very resistant to shocks, such as polycarbonate, and others that are very fragile.
+There are plastics that are very resistant to impacts, such as polycarbonate, and others that are very fragile.

 Some special high-performance plastics withstand high temperatures better than others and have good mechanical resistance.
 This is the case of Kevlar that is used in bulletproof vests.